Financial literacy

 1. Customer interface: You’ll want the ability to just take a photo of an invoice, upload a file, or enter details directly.

-2. Ability to select a payment method: You’ll want the ability to pay with ACH bank transfer, debit, or credit card.
+2. Ability to select a payment method: The ability to pay with ACH bank transfer, debit, or credit card gives you more flexibility.

 3. Group or split invoices: Can the platform facilitate combining multiple bills into one or splitting bills into installments?